-My main research activity focuses on the relationship between international law and international relations and the problem of legal subjectivity.
-My work in the two books below explores the problem of extraterritoriality and develops the concepts of jurisdictional struggles and jurisdictional accumulation.
-These help to understand the roles of (extra)territoriality in the construction of early modern and modern international orders.
+My main research activity focuses on the relationship between international law and international relations, and more specifically through practices of early modern imperial expansion, jurisdiction, and the problem of legal subjectivity.
+My work in the two books below explores the problem of extraterritoriality and develops the concepts of jurisdictional struggles and jurisdictional accumulation from a historical sociology and Political Marxist perspective.
+These concepts help to understand the roles of (extra)territoriality in the construction of early modern and modern empires and international orders.
 My current focus is mainly on European and colonial state-formation.

 Single-authored monograph: Jurisdictional Accumulation: An early modern history of law, empires and capital (forthcoming, Cambridge: Cambridge University Press).
 It is based on my doctoral thesis defended in December 2012, which consisted in a historical and theoretical reconstruction of the praxis of extraterritoriality through the cases of the early modern Spanish, French and British empires.